ifd3f/caligula/README.md

 ### Will the binary ever get bigger?

-I want to keep the binary very small.
-I want to keep the x86_64-linux version under 4MB as an absolute maximum.
-As of v0.3.0, it's only 2.66MB, which is pretty good!
+I want to keep the binary very small, or at least as small as I can make it.
+My current soft limit is to keep the x86_64-linux version under 4MB.
+This value may change with time or as features are added, but I don't want the binary to be anywhere near what an average Electron app is at.
+As of v0.4.3, it's only 2.77MB, which is not too bad!